Understanding Superannuation vs. Retirement: What's the Real Difference and Why It Matters?

 Differences between Superannuation and Retirement

-By Superannuation is meant the act of getting relived from service on attaining a specified age which is prefixed, say, 58 years of age.
-On the other hand, Retirement is also an act of relieving from service but not necessarily be due to attaining a prefixed age and shall include Voluntary Retirement or even Compulsory Retirement.
+By superannuation is meant the act of getting relieved from service upon attaining a specified age, which is prefixed, say, 58 years of age.
+On the other hand, retirement is also an act of relieving from service but not necessarily due to attaining a prefixed age and shall include voluntary retirement or even compulsory retirement.
 Though superannuation is also retirement, the latter need not be superannuation.

 Difference between Casual Leave and Privilege Leave

-Discharge: job separation from services by employer for physical, mental or continues ill health of employee.
+Discharge: Job separation from services by the employer for physical, mental, or continuous ill health of the employee.

-Dismiss: Job separation from services by employer for misconduct of employee.
+Dismiss: Job separation from services by the employer for misconduct of the employee.

-Termination: Job separation from services by employer or employee under some terms & condition.
+Termination: Job separation from services by the employer or employee under some terms and conditions.

-E.g in a company which is 5 days a week 22 is working days.
-If employees suppose X takes a leave of 1 day then present days of X will be 21 days.
+Working days mean all working days excluding all weekly and public holidays.
+Present days mean the number of days an employee has attended the office out of the number of working days.
+For example, in a company that is 5 days a week, 22 are working days.
+If an employee, suppose X, takes a leave of 1 day, then the present days of X will be 21 days.

 r.k.rada